 Some functions of a sales invoice include:

-- As a written evidence related to the quantity and price of goods
+- For a written evidence related to the quantity and price of goods

 - As a information regarding the value of bills that must customers pay immediately

-- As a proof that the taxable goods received by a customer are in accordance with their requests and the customer can use the invoice to file a complaint
+- As proof that the taxable goods that customers receive are following their requests and the customer can use the invoice to file a complaint

-- As areference document, when the goods or services listed will the company sell to other parties.
+- For a reference document, when the goods or services listed will the company sell to other parties.

-- As asd tool to track what has company sell, when the transaction has taken place, and how much involves money
+- As a tool to track what has company sell, when the transaction has taken place, and how much involves money

 - As avalid evidence for tax reporting